 Sampling Method.
 The soil borings will be sampled using direct-push technology (DPT) in accordance with DOE Prime Contractor-approved procedures.
-The drill rig will use a dual-tube sampling system to advance a set of sampling rods.
-Once the sampling depths are achieved, a soil sampler containing an acetate sample tube will be lowered to the top of the sample interval (10 ft depth for the top soil sample, 15 ft depth for the bottom soil sample), and the soil sampler will be pushed across the sample interval (10 to 13-ft depth interval for the top soil sample, 15 to 18-ft depth interval for the bottom soil sample8) to collect the undisturbed soil sample.
+The drill rig will use a dual-tube sampling system to advance a set of small diameter sampling rods (2.25-inch outer rod; 1.25-inch inner sample rod).
+Once the sampling depths are achieved, a soil sampler containing an acetate sample tube will be lowered to the top of the sample interval (10 ft depth for the top soil sample, 15 ft depth for the bottom soil sample), and the soil sampler will be pushed across the sample interval (10 to 13-ft depth interval for the top soil sample, 15 to 18-ft depth interval for the bottom soil sample) to collect the undisturbed soil sample.
 Immediately upon retrieval of the soil sample and opening of the acetate sample tube, the soil core will be surveyed for VOCs using hand-held instrumentation such as a photoionization detector (with a detection limit of 0.1-1 ppm).
 The VOC sample will be collected first, from a targeted area of the soil core if identified by the survey.
 The field crew next will record the lithology of the sample, and the soil will be placed in a clean bowl and mixed thoroughly to homogenize the soil before subsampling for other laboratory analysis (i.e., two sets of samples from each boring).
 This resulting soil mixture will be placed in the appropriate sample jars for analysis.
 Table 4 identifies the analyses for the SWMU 13 soil samples.
-These analyses include metals, PAHs, and PCBs, the primary contaminants associated with SWMU 13; and radionuclides and VOCs, which represent reasonable deviations from the conceptual site model.
+These analyses include metals, PAHs, and PCBs, the primary contaminants associated with SWMU 13, and radionuclides and VOCs, which represent reasonable deviations from the conceptual site model.

 Although the water table is expected to be shallow at SWMU 13, the Upper Continental Recharge System (UCRS) (water table system) typically does not yield good quality (low suspended solids) water samples.
-An attempt will be made to collect an unfiltered and filtered UCRS groundwater sample from each of the areas containing buried metal based on the geophysics survey results.
+An attempt will be made to collect an unfiltered and filtered UCRS groundwater sample from each boring.

 If soil sampling identifies a water-productive zone (saturated sand horizon) near the base of the borings, the field crew will collect the groundwater samples from within the DPT sample rods after the collection of the soil sample by retracting the DPT sample rods enough to expose the water-productive zone in the open borehole.
 Otherwise, the DPT sample rods will remain at the total depth.
-Where groundwater collects in the soil boring and sample rods, a limited amount of groundwater, typically less than a gallon, will be pumped to the surface with a small bladder or inertial pump to reduce the turbidity of the water sample.
+Where groundwater collects in the soil boring and sample rods, a limited amount of groundwater, typically less than a gal, will be pumped to the surface with a small bladder or inertial pump to reduce the turbidity of the water sample.
 Since sampling will take place soon after drilling ceases, there will be no stagnant water to remove from the boring; therefore, there will be no minimum purge volume.
 The water sample will be collected using a flow rate of 200 mL/minute or less after sufficient water has been purged to allow geochemical parameters (i.e., pH, dissolved oxygen, conductivity, and temperature) to stabilize within the boring.
+Aliquots will be collected for the parameters listed in Table 9.9 of the BGOU RI/FS Work Plan.
+If the sample volume is not sufficient to collect aliquots for all analyses, then aliquots for analysis of filtered water will take precedence (0.45 micron filter).
+For both unfiltered and filtered water analyses, the preferred order of analyses will be metals, radionuclides, PCBs, PAHs, and volatiles.
 After sampling is completed, the sample tubing and pump will be removed from the boring and decontaminated in accordance with DOE Prime Contractor-approved procedures.